 Hedging & risk management: This was the main reason why “Futures” were invented.
 If you had $10,000 to trade, you might choose to invest long-term in Bitcoin, so you could buy $9000 of Bitcoin and hold it on your account, essentially this is a “Long” position with no leverage and no risk of being “liquidated”.
 However, as with all cryptocurrencies, stocks, forex and commodities, prices rise and fall daily - no asset will only just go up in value the moment you buy it!
 With the remaining $1000 of your balance, you could then take advantage of when price declines to “Short” Bitcoin with ten times leverage, effectively giving you a total of $10,000 trading power to “hedge” your “Long” position if the price of Bitcoin falls.
 This guide is not intended to train users on Hedging & risk management techniques and further reading up on this subject is highly recommended!

-Please be aware that some contracts are “Perpetual” and have no expiry date, this means positions can be left open for as long as you can afford the funding charges, Bitmex differs slightly and if you see contracts with a cryptocurrency ticker, a letter and a number, this means they have a fixed expiry date where the contracts will terminate and your position will be automatically closed, XBTH20 is a bitcoin futures contract that expires 27th March 2020.
-Having a position automatically closed is not usually a desirable outcome, so please ensure you keep an eye open for this, here is a guide of the contract expiry dates (from the Bitmex website):
+Please be aware that some contracts are “Perpetual” and have no expiry date, this means positions can be left open for as long as you can afford the funding charges, Bitmex differs slightly and if you see contracts with a cryptocurrency ticker, a letter and a number, this means they have a fixed expiry date where the contracts will terminate and your position will be automatically closed, XBTH22 is a bitcoin futures contract that expired 27th March 2022.
+Having a position automatically closed is not usually a desirable outcome, so please ensure you keep an eye open for this.
+Here is a guide on the contract expiry dates (from the Bitmex website):

 Key information that will help you to trade is the “minimum and maximum position sizes” supported by your exchange as well as how liquidations and margin calls are executed.